Want to become a proposal writer? Then this article is for you.

 To become a proposal writer, you need to have terrific communication skills to enable you to write compelling proposals.
 If you want to work in a specific sector requiring technical knowledge, most employers may want you to get some education in that field.
 Any university or college degree program that covers significant use of writing and persuasion strategies will give you the abilities you need to become a professional proposal writer.
 Some of the common bachelor’s degrees for proposal writers are journalism, mass communications, English, and public relations.
 Any of these subjects is sufficient for you to learn the techniques to become a proposal writer.

 Companies may also prefer many proposal writers to have a master’s degree in one of the same fields.
-Though this is inessential for becoming a proposal writer, it helps.
+Though this is not essential for becoming a proposal writer, it helps.
 According to surveys, 75.1% of proposal writers have a bachelor’s degree.
 And for higher education levels, 15.5% of proposal writers have a master’s degree.
 Though many proposal writers and technical writers hold a college degree, it is somehow impossible to become a writer with just a high school degree.

-Besides, you can consider taking up writing courses or short courses online/offline that would help to improve your communication and writing skills.
+Besides, you can consider taking writing courses or short courses online/offline that would help improve your communication and writing skills.
 So, if you want to become a proposal writer, enroll in a relevant degree program in a college or university or take up any short course.